-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 Source: CRWD 1Q21 Investors Presentation

-Crowdstrike had a great quarter growing revenues at high growth rates, as can be seen above.
+CrowdStrike had a great quarter growing revenues at high growth rates, as can be seen above.

 Source: CRWD 1Q21 Investors Presentation

-As can be seen above, Crowdstrike is steadily increasing ARR (annual recurring revenue).
+As can be seen above, CrowdStrike is steadily increasing ARR (annual recurring revenue).

 Source: CRWD 1Q21 Investors Presentation

-Now that we understand Crowdstrike’s exceptional quarter, let's find what Crowdstrike is really worth.
+Now that we understand CrowdStrike's exceptional quarter, let's find what CrowdStrike is really worth.

 L.A.
 Stevens Valuation Model